The King's (The Cathedral) School: Sixth form

 A compulsory double lesson each fortnight named 'Learning for Life' is designed to prepare the pupil for the A Level examinations and for the UCAS application system to universities.
 All pupils are required to take General Studies A-level, unless timetable scheduling prevents this.
-The school has a prefect system, comprising: Head Boy & Head Girl, House Captains & Vice House Captains, Senior Prefects, and Prefects.
+The school has a prefect system, comprising: head boy and head girl, deputy head boy and deputy head girl, House captains and vice captains, senior prefects, and prefects.

 Houses

 The school has four houses: St. Chad's House (house colour red), St. Oswald's House (house colour yellow), St. Peter's House (house colour blue) and School House (house colour green).
 Two others, Tudor House (house colour was blue) and Thomson's House (house colour was purple), were abolished in 1976.
 Pupil allocation to houses is random, but siblings generally follow through the same House.
 When there was a boarding house, all boarders were members of School House.
-Each house has two House Captains and four House Vice Captains, as well as a House Master and/or House Mistress.
-Permanent teachers are also allocated to houses as "House Staff", although PE teachers, Music Teachers, Deputy Headmaster and the Headmaster are not allotted houses to maintain disinterest and avoid any bias.
+Each house has two House captains and four House vice captains, as well as a House master and/or House mistress.
+Permanent teachers are also allocated to houses as "House staff", although PE teachers, music teachers, deputy headmaster and the headmaster are not allotted houses to avoid bias.

 House Music

-"House Music" is an annual competitive event in which each house competes for a trophy by presenting four pieces of modern or traditional music, as follows:
+"House Music" is the annual competitive event in which each house competes for a trophy by presenting four pieces of modern or traditional music, as follows: